Diagnosis

 • Write down key personal information, including any major stresses or recent life changes.

-• Make a list of all medications, vitamins or supplements your child is taking.
+• Make a list of all medicines, vitamins or supplements your child is taking and the doses.

-Your time with your child's doctor is limited, so preparing a list of questions will help you make the most of your time.
+Your time with your child's healthcare team may be limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For neuroblastoma, some basic questions to ask your child's doctor include:
+For neuroblastoma, some basic questions to ask include:

-• What is likely causing my child's symptoms or condition?
+• What may be causing my child's symptoms or condition?

 • What kinds of tests does my child need?